 - Movement.
 Make sure the tripod is secure and there is no external movement that can shake or disturb your camera.
 This is especially apparent when taking images under 1/80 shutter speed.

-Once you’ve tried a few shots and found your best settings for your equipment you can move on to try light painting!
+Once you’ve tried a few shots and found the best settings for your equipment you can move on to try light painting!

 Moving Landscape Photography